 Wage Garnishment Attorney

 Bankruptcy will stop wage garnishment and discharge your debts once and for all.
 If your payroll department has been served with an earnings withholding order it is only a matter of time before your wages will be garnished.
-Schedule a FREE PHONE CONSULTATION or FREE OFFICE CONSULTATION and with our garnishment attorney and find out if bankruptcy is right for you.
+Schedule a FREE PHONE CONSULTATION or FREE OFFICE CONSULTATION and with our garnishment attorney in the Bay Area and find out if bankruptcy is right for you.
 1-877-963-9543

-Wage garnishment is the result of a judgment being obtained against you and the judgment then being enforced.
-Many collection agencies will threaten to garnish your wages, but they have to sue you and have a judgment entered against before they can garnish your wages.
+Wage garnishment is the result of a judgment being obtained against you and the judgment then being enforced by the judgment creditor.
+Many collection agencies will threaten to garnish your wages without ever mentioning they have to sue you and have a judgment entered against before they can garnish your wages.
+If a creditor threatens to garnish your wages and they have not sued you already they are lying to you.
 In California, the maximum amount that can be garnished is 25% of your net income.
 Yes, net income.
-So after the federal and state taxes are deducted, any other deductions like retirement account or healthcare, then deduct 25% and that is the maximum garnishment allowed each pay period until the judgment is satisfied in full.
+So after the federal taxes, state taxes and disability are deducted, any other deductions like retirement account or healthcare, then deduct 25% and that is the maximum garnishment allowed each pay period until the judgment is satisfied in full.

 With offices in Redwood City, San Francisco, San Jose, Fremont and Oakland we represent clients throughout the Bay Area including San Mateo County, Santa Clara County, Alameda County, Contra Costa County, Burlingame, Daly City, Foster City, Half Moon Bay, Millbrae, Pacifica, Redwood City, San Bruno, San Mateo, South San Francisco, Cupertino, Gilroy, Los Gatos, Milpitas, Mountain View, Palo Alto, Santa Clara, Sunnyvale, Concord, Danville, Martinez, Pittsburg, Pleasant Hill, Richmond, San Pablo, San Ramon, Walnut Creek, Berkeley, Dublin, Hayward, Livermore, Pleasanton, San Leandro and Union City.